PaulaScharf/tof-takeovers/data-collection/README.md

 ## Option B: record data on sdcards

 **Hardware setup:**
-- one senseBox on a bicycle carrier powered by a battery and recording data on a sdcard with the script `data_collection_sdcard`.
+- one senseBox on a bicycle carrier powered by a battery and recording data on a sdcard with the script `data_collection_sdcard_bluetooth` with the variable `BLUETOOTH` in line one set to false.
 A wifi network (e.g. through a portable hotspot) is required to give the senseBox the current time and date, to record that for each datapoint.
-Configure name and password of the wifi network in the `data_collection_sdcard` script.
+Configure name and password of the wifi network in the `data_collection_sdcard_bluetooth` script.
-- a camera (e.g. a gopro) recording a similar view as the VL53L8CX of the senseBox on a sdcard along with the current date and time

-This setup has not been tested yet, but would in theory be more comfortable for data recording
+- a button connected to the senseBox that the cyclist can press, whenever a car overtakes.
+If the button is pressed, then a 1 is put as the last entry of each line, otherwise a 0

 ## Visualizing the recorded data and prediction in the Processing IDE